 ERIC (EBSCO): The acronym for the Educational Resource Information Center which provides access to education literature and resources.

-Facts on File: Reference database in science, history, literature, geography, health and career guidance, plus a curriculum resource center for grades K-5 and 6-12.
-Also includes a database of personal and business forms.
+Facts on File: Reference database in science, history, literature, geography, health, and career guidance, plus a curriculum resource center for grades K-5 and 6-12.

 Ferguson’s Career Guidance Center: Provides detailed profiles of more than 3,300 jobs and 94 industries, invaluable advice on career skills, more than 48,000 resource entries, and much more.